gmbid/tree-script/README.md

 # treescript

-post a position within seconds. long basket of perps, split equally.
+post a position within seconds. long/short basket of perps, split equally.

 ## how it works